-The recipient needs technical assistance if it has improperly included geographic preferences in its procurements.
+The TTP recipient needs technical assistance if it has improperly included geographic preferences in its procurements.

-TECHNICAL ASSISTANCE CODE TTP P5-2: Improper use of geographic preferences
+TECHNICAL ASSISTANCE CODE TTP P7-2: Use of geographic preferences

 SUGGESTED TECHNICAL ASSISTANCE: Advise the TTP recipient to eliminate geographic preferences in FTA-funded procurements.